C++17- More Details about the Core Language

 MyClass<2017> myClass1; // Partial specialisation for int

 By using auto in line 1 in the template signature, N is a non-type template parameter.
 The compiler will automatically deduce it.
-A partial specialisation for int is also possible: lines 6 and 7.
-The template instantiation in line 12 will use the primary template (line 1-4) and the following template instantiation the partial specialisation for int.
+A partial specialization for int is also possible: lines 6 and 7.
+The template instantiation in line 12 will use the primary template (lines 1-4), and the following template instantiation is the partial specialization for int.

 The usual type modifiers can be used to constrain the type of the non-type template parameters.
-Therefore, you don't have to use partial specialisation.
+Therefore, you don’t have to use partial specialization.

 template <const auto* p>